-This means that any compromising photo you share over Snapchat is subject to being captured, and then shared all over the web – and you might not even know about it.
+This means that any “personal” photo you share over Snapchat is subject to being captured, and then shared all over the web – and you might not even know about it.

-And here’s another thing to consider: Photos shared via Snapchat can remain on Snapchat’s servers for up to a month as long as they haven’t been opened by the recipients, and Snapchat can and does share unopened photos with law enforcement when ordered to do so by court order.
+And here’s another thing to consider: Photos shared via Snapchat can remain on Snapchat’s servers for up to a month as long as they haven’t been opened by the recipients, and Snapchat can and does share unopened photos with law enforcement when ordered to do so by a court order.

 And guess what?
 There’s an even easier way to capture a permanent copy of a Snapchat image…